MOSAiC: Great Arctic expedition starts | The China Post

 And what’s your task on site?

-I am the cruise leader of the expedition.
-This means that I will assume overall responsibility for the entire company.
+I am the expedition leader for my section.
+This means that I will assume overall responsibility for the entire undertaking during the two months.
 Our group is concerned with the properties of ice, with a focus on ice cover measurement.

 In the past, you had to drill holes to measure the thickness of the ice, which is very time consuming.
 We developed a new method for this at AWI.
 We can use electromagnetic probes to measure the conductivity of the substrate.